jaderfv/Product-Management/README.md

  Download and install Docker.

 Make download Yii2 in https://www.yiiframework.com/download

 -Choose the option yii-basic-app-X.X.XX

-	-Extract the folder, enter in "yii-advanced-app-X.X.XX" and you'll see a another folder called "basic", rename that to Yii2 -Create a folder Docker in c:/users/yourUser/
+-Extract the folder, enter in "yii-advanced-app-X.X.XX" and you'll see a another folder called "basic", rename that to Yii2

+-Create a folder Docker in c:/users/yourUser/

-	-Create a folder with the name of your project inside "c:/users/yourUser/Docker" -Copy the folder now called "Yii2" and paste inside folder of your project (c:/users/yourUser/Docker/yourProject) -Cut the folder "web" inside "Yii2" and paste in "c:/users/yourUser/Docker/yourProject", so you'll have "Yii2" and "web" in the same structure
+-Create a folder with the name of your project inside "c:/users/yourUser/Docker"

+-Copy the folder now called "Yii2" and paste inside folder of your project (c:/users/yourUser/Docker/yourProject)

+-Cut the folder "web" inside "Yii2" and paste in "c:/users/yourUser/Docker/yourProject", so you'll have "Yii2" and "web" in the         same structure

 -Copy and paste the file docker-compose.yml to inside "c:/users/yourUser/Docker/yourProject", the same structure where it's             "Yii2" and "web"

-	-Open the prompt(open windows's search and type CMD),go until the folder where it's the file docker-compose.yml("c:/users/yourUser/Docker/yourProject") and type "docker-compose up -d" for start machine docker to run php and apache.
+-Open the prompt(open windows's search and type CMD),go until the folder where it's the file docker-     compose.yml("c:/users/yourUser/Docker/yourProject") and type "docker-compose up -d" for start machine docker to run php and apache.

 -Open the file "index.php" in /web/index.php, and it must be changed that 3 lines follow: